 Please feel free to call us for further information about how we could help your family.

-“Over the past few years I have moved away from working as a nanny and have started to help families with their parenting problems – Parent Rescue.
-As prior to my visit, many of the children I see had sleep troubles, some of my happy and well-rested families have nicknamed me “The Sleep Fairy”.
+“Over the years I moved away from working as a nanny and started to help families with their parenting problems – Parent Rescue.
+As prior to my visit, many of the children I see had sleep troubles, some of my happy and well-rested families nicknamed me “The Sleep Fairy”.

 “Being The Sleep Fairy is a wonderful, fulfilling role that gives me great pleasure and is very rewarding!”